jlam55555/everything-is-sheep/posts/on-developing-a-linux-driver.md

 A quick guide on understanding, developing, and compiling a Linux driver with no prior knowledge, featuring a case study.
 From someone who wrote a simple Linux driver in three days with no prior knowledge.

+**Update August 2020**: This device is the first in a series documenting the development of the VEIKK Linux driver.
+The later blog posts are [VEIKK Linux Driver v3 Notes][v3-notes] and [Button Mapping Journeys][button-mapping-journeys].

 ### Background

 My sister really likes to draw.
 Our family got her a [Veikk S640 pen tablet][0] for her birthday last year.
 The problem is that most of the computers in our family run Linux, and the only drivers provided by Veikk are for Windows and Mac.
 On Linux, it is recognized as a mouse, so position and click are registered, but not pressure or the stylus buttons.
 So I revived an old Windows XP computer, installed the driver and a fun little piece of drawing freeware called [FireAlpaca][1], and that was that.